Story by: Jennifer Reynolds on August 10, 2017

 “In the past, migraine headaches were thought to be caused by changes in blood flow to the brain,” Dr. Doll said.
 “We are now finding that it’s not that simple.
 Migraines are thought to be caused by several different factors, including changes in brain chemicals and electrical signaling.
 Genetics also plays a large role.”

-It’s quite common for kids who have migraines to miss a lot of school and be unable to participate in after-school and weekend activities.
+It’s quite common for migraines in kids to lead to missed school and after-school and weekend activities.
 In fact, these kids are absent from school twice as often as kids who don’t.

 Dr. Doll recommends first discussing your child’s symptoms with your pediatrician.
-Usually, there are simple lifestyle changes that can be made to avoid migraine triggers.
+Usually, there are simple lifestyle changes that can be made to avoid migraine triggers in kids.
 Over-the-counter medications also can help when used sparingly.
 For more frequent or severe migraines, a referral to a child neurologist may be needed.

 Until you learn what triggers a migraine, it’s best to keep a diary or journal of activities, food, sleep and when migraines occur so you can determine what causes them.
 Then, work to ensure your child: